gillerick/applied-concurrency-in-go/README.md

 Adding `go` in-front of `task(&waitGroup)` enables the achievement of maximum concurrency by letting Go runtime determine the order of execution of the tasks.

+### Goroutines

+These are independently executing functions that run on top of normal threads but lighter.
+They are therefore sometimes referred to as `lightweight threads`.

+1. They are independently executing functions
+2. Sometimes referred to as lightweight threads
+3. Run on top of threads
+4. Outnumber threads by orders of magnitude
+5. Runtime optimally schedules goroutines